gui88Abreu/envcanlib/README.md

 In order to install it on Ubuntu systems just execute the following command in the root directory as superuser:
     **python3 install.py**

+## Exemplo of use

+        # import library after the installation
+        import envcanlib as ecl

+        # It downloads daily data of the stations 140 and 159 from February untill June, 2016.
+        ecl.downloadData(["140", "159"], (2016,2), (2016,5), 'daily')